carmon/rifles/gdd/Bible.md

 may alert the player on distancing from the _original path_.
 When making stops, the game enters in *stopped phase*, where player can rest, consume rations, plan expeditions to nearby areas (check camp action list file).

 ## Tech Tools
 Game has a schema validator.
-Future plans: JSON CRM and dialogue app.
+JSON CMS.
+Future plans: dialogue app.

 ## Research
 - Original path taken specifications